SoftwareAG/c8y-docs/content/machine-learning/api-reference-bundle/resources.md

 |HEADERS||
 |:---|:---|
 |Authorization|{{auth}}
-|Content-Type|required header parameter with two accepted values: application/octet-stream or multipart/form-data
+|Content-Type|required header parameter with two accepted values: web app/octet-stream or multipart/form-data

 |PARAMS||
 |:---|:---|
-|file|required query parameter for resource file name, if Content-Type is application/octet-stream, <br>or a body parameter for resource file, if Content-Type is multipart/form-data
+|file|required query parameter for resource file name, if Content-Type is web app/octet-stream, <br>or a body parameter for resource file, if Content-Type is multipart/form-data

 **Example Request**